Categories

 Today we are feasting with… Saint Patrick.

 Colcannon is a delicious, traditional Irish dish made by combining creamy mashed potatoes and crisp cabbage.
-This recipe pays homage to the Irish culture and is a great fare for celebrating the life of one of Ireland’s greatest saints.
+This recipe pays homage to the Irish culture, and is great fare for celebrating the life of one of Ireland’s greatest saints.

 One Man, One Island, One Church